 When should kids be checked for subluxations?

 An infant’s spine grows almost 50% in length in his or her first year.
-If the child has a small problem it will literally grow into a larger problem due to normal childhood growth.
+If the child has a small problem it will become a larger problem they grow.

 Is chiropractic safe for kids?

 Parents often report that their children enjoy their chiropractic adjustments and are healthier than their peers.